 Again, another dress that just isn’t my style but just as suitable for the costume, but much more practical than a horrible tacky purpose made costume that costs an arm and a leg (perhaps more appropriately, an arm and a “off with her head!”)

 All these dresses were around £20-£30 and would be much nicer alternatives to one of these costumes sold as “Queen of Hearts”.
-Because lets be fair, even the more decent, long and sensible costumes, are still incredibly expensive for cheap material and bad stitching.
-I have a pirate costume I bought once that ripped even as I was putting it on for the first time.
+Because lets be fair, even the more decent, long and sensible costumes, are still incredibly expensive for cheap material and bad stitching, instead I bought a sexy pair of Pirate Boots that I still wear because the material is so good.

 Anyway I know that mostly I was just ranting, but I also have a quick query for anyone reading my blog.
 The dress I have decided to go for is this: